JoerdonFryeman/Matrix/README.md

 ![matrix_colors](https://github.com/user-attachments/assets/6da55b9c-defb-41be-891d-7165047a3b04)

-Change color of rain: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW; Enable or disable info mode, matrix or neo modules; Write your own sentences for example: "Fall asleep, Neo...";
+Change the color of rain: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW; Enable or disable info mode, matrix or neo modules; Write your own sentences for example: "Fall asleep, Neo...";
 You can also choose the rate of threads, voids or symbols and speed of rain;